 Examination of the dramatic growth of the nation from the Eisenhower Administration to the present.
 Topics include the Cold War, Vietnam, the Civil Rights movement, the Great Society, economic expansion and contraction, and the global struggle against terrorism.
-Prerequisites: HIST 201, 202.
+Prerequisite: HIST 201 or 202 or HIST 250.